32bitbradley/bradking.consulting/bradking.co.uk/content/english/about.md

 ---

 <p>Hi there, I'm Brad, a full on techy with a love for big data, infrastructure management and cyber security.</p>
-<p>By day I'm a team blue within a national Cyber Security organization, defending our protectors against the digital bad guys.
+<p>By day I'm a SysOps/DevOps engineer, keeping the cogs turning for a leading tech company.
 By night, I'm developing a next-generation threat intelligence platform, driven by a global network of honeypots.</p>
-<p>I also offer consultancy services to investigate problems, architect infrastructure, perform health checks or provide guidance.</p>
+<p>I also offer consultancy services to investigate problems, architect infrastructure, perform health checks or provide cyber secuity guidance.</p>